Downloads

 As mentioned above, when you run the program, you can download and display the manual and the database document.
 If you prefer, you can:

-- click here to download the database document for version 0.2.1.8.
+- click here to download the database document for version 0.3.0.0 (still valid for 0.4.0.2, will soon be updated for version 0.6.0.2).

-I recommend not to download CHEAQS from other sites.
+I strongly recommend not to download CHEAQS from other sites.
 Only downloading CHEAQS from here guarantees a secure and up-to-date download.
 Also, I recommend not to use any other uninstallers than the one included with CHEAQS Next.
 Their 'solution' is usually worse than the supposed problem.

 References: